Macrometacorp/docs/docs/c8ql/tutorial/import-and-merge.md

 ---
 sidebar_position: 40
-title: Part 4 - Import and Merge
+title: Part 4 - Import Traits and Merge
 ---

 This section explains how to use queries to combine information in collections.